 Start freezing portions of food after cooking and reheat them the next day for eating.
 Depending on the type of food, it might last more than one day under proper conditions.
 It’s good to keep cooked food for less than a week.

-Another thing to do with leftovers is using them to prepare another meal.
+Another thing to do with leftovers is to use them to prepare another meal.
 For instance, leftover cooked rice can be fried into a new dish.
 You just need to look up some recipes for more ideas.

 22. Grow your own food.